ROS Connector

 Tip

-An easy way to do this is by using the curl
+An easy way to do this is by using the following command:

 curl "http://VIRTUAL_ROBOT_NAME.local/ros/duckiematrix/connect?matrix=test&uri=172.16.2.37&entity=map_0/vehicle_0"